fumoretti/util/README.md

 A collection of conf and definition files for IT tools like docker, ansible, ShellScript, linux, DevOps...

 A more complete README soon.
-For now, just explore this repository by yourself.
+For now, just explore this repository and README.md of each utility directory.